dawi9840/face-id-Siamese-NN/README.md

 # face-id-Siamese-NN
 Face recognitionwith a Siamese neural network.

-Need create a data folder include anchor, negative, positive folders, and unzip the file which move images to negative folder from download All images as gzipped tar file:[Labeled Faces in the Wild Home](http://vis-www.cs.umass.edu/lfw/#download).
+Need create a data folder include anchor, negative, positive folders, and unzip the file which move images to negative folder from download images [Labeled Faces in the Wild Home](http://vis-www.cs.umass.edu/lfw/#download).
 And use **face_data_create.py** to create and collect face image dataset to anchor and positive folder.